dkaushik94/Gitlab-Jenkins/README.md

 Now once webhooks are setup, we push a sample text file to one of the repo and then check if there was an increment in the build number for the corresponding jenkins job.

+# Limitations of the Project

+* Gradle : Gradle configurations of projects can be very different and build often fails.
+It is very difficult to analyze each repo and then make changes to the job created in the JOb DSL script.
+If the project is built using maven or sbt, again its very difficult to setup the build options in JOb DSL for all possible build configurations sepcified in the project repositories.
+* Due to the programmatic creatino of webhooks, we were not able to put authentication of webhooks and they were created without the token.
+This can be overcome by creating the webhooks manually.
+* We are using python-jenkins package.
+While we can do almost all jenkins tasks with the python jenkins, some very specific things can't be done.
+For example, we needed to configure gitlab plugin in system configuration in jenkins.
+We couldn't do it with python-jenkins or jenkins-cli.
+The API support is not there for all possible plugin configuration.
+The only possible options are to use automation tools like selenium or to do it manually.